apache/pulsar-site/docs/txn-advanced-features.md

 - READ_COMMITTED, Consumer can only consume all transactional messages which have been committed.
 - READ_UNCOMMITTED, Consumer can consume all messages, even transactional messages which have been aborted.

+For different scenarios, they use different subscriptions and choose different isolation levels.
+One needs transaction, one does not.
+In general, multiple subscriptions of the same topic do not all require transaction guarantees.
+Some want low latency without the exact-once semantic guarantee(like Real-time monitoring system), and some must require the exactly-once guarantee(like Business Processing System).
+Users can freely choose different isolation levels according to different scenarios.

 Note that this is a subscription dimension configuration, and all consumers under the same subscription need to be configured with the same IsolationLevel.

 This example selects READ_UNCOMMITTED Isolation level in the consumer builder:

 ```java